wvengen/LGIportal/INSTALL.md

 [createuser.php][], for example like this:

     cd /var/www/lgi/
-    php createuser.php john s3cretpw /home/lgi/cert/john.crt /home/lgi/cert/john.key
+    php createuser.php -u john -p s3cretpw -c /home/lgi/cert/john.crt -k /home/lgi/cert/john.key

 This creates a user 'john' with password 's3cretpw' that has a key and certificate in the directory /home/lgi/cert/.
 When you change the certificate (for example, replacing it with one that has more groups), the database should be updated as well.
-Currently this has to be done by removing and adding the user again; in the future this is may be done from an administration interface in the portal.
+This can be done by the same command, leaving out the password option.

 For more advanced authentication requirements, see [AUTHENTICATION][]